softwaresaved/software-deposit-guidance/markdown/SoftwareDepositGuidance.md

 **Research software** or **software** : see **research software**.

 **Source code repository** is a version control tool, revision control system, source code management tool or source code repository i.e. any tool that manages versions of source code and related files.
 For example, Git, Mercurial, Subversion or Microsoft Team Foundation Version Control.

-## Accessing the guides

-Each guide, plus this overview document, has been published via Zenodo.
-The DOIs of each guide are shown in the table above.
-The guides are also available online at [%BASE_URL%](%BASE_URL%) which will also, in time, host resources that complement the guides including links to examples of what are considered to be good software deposits and good research software generally supported with commentary on why these are considered to be good.

 ## Acknowledgements